Pros and Cons of Silicone Rubber

 Heat resistant

 One of the main benefits of silicone rubber is its heat resistance.
-It offers outstanding high-temperature resistance, with some compounds able to withstand temperatures up to 305 °C. Silicone’s thermal stability means it retains its structure and properties over a wide temperature range.
-This extends to low temperatures too, which means this synthetic rubber can maintain its flexibility even at -100°C.
+It offers outstanding high-temperature resistance, with some compounds able to withstand temperatures up to 305°C. Silicone’s thermal stability means it retains its structure and properties over a wide temperature range.
+This also extends to low temperatures, which means this synthetic rubber can maintain flexibility even at -100°C.

 Hygienic